grommet/grommet/src/js/components/TableCell/README.md

 **plain**

 Whether default styling context should be removed.
-If plain = 'noPad',
-        no pad will be applied, allowing content to fill the entirety of the cell.

 ```
 boolean